JASTYN/JASTYN/README.md

 * :dancers: I’d like to collaborate on side projects that can generate income.
 * :love_letter: You can reach me at jastynmanya@gmail.com
 * :smile: Pronouns: He/Him
-* :zap: In my free time, I enjoy traveling, eating good food, and listening to music.
+* :zap: In my free time, I enjoy traveling, eating good food, reading books and listening to music.

 ### Languages and Tools: